Perfect-Pool/onchain-madness/documentation/OnchainMadnessEntryFactory.md

     - `_gameYear`: `uint256` - Tournament year
     - `bets`: `uint8[63]` - Array of 63 predictions for the tournament
     - `_pin`: `string` - PIN for private pools
-- Returns: `uint256` - The ID of the newly minted token
 - Modifiers:
     - `whenNotPaused`: Only when contract is not paused
     - `nonReentrant`: Prevents reentrancy